Antiz96/Linux-Server/Services/LXC.md

 ### Log into a container

-Attach current session to the container (necessary to create first user):
+Attach current session to the container (necessary at first boot to create root password):

 ```bash
 lxc-attach -n <container_name>